enekochan/insta360-go-firmware-tool/docs/firmware_structure.md

 Camera and box bluetooth firmware
 ---------------------------------

-In case of the Insta360 GO 3 the camera and box bluetooth module firmwares come next.
+In case of the Insta360 GO 3 the camera and box bluetooth firmwares come next.

 Footer
 ------